pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/EdgeCmd utility.md

 With the EdgeCmd utility, you can configure and administer adapters on Linux and Windows just like with REST and command line arguments.

 **Note:** Configuration and administrative REST interfaces are generally exposed through the command line.
-Read/write capabilities to the OSIsoft adapter, OMF ingress, and SDS read/write capabilities are only available using the REST API.

 ## Install EdgeCmd utility